 What to bring?

-We REALLY suggest just bringing your regular bank card from home and using the Thai ATMs to get cash; in our experience it's much cheaper than any currency exchange service in Thailand or even at home.
-1000 Thai Baht is worth around $30 USD, so don't go nuts if your dinner bill costs 100 baht.
-Relax –that's about 3 bucks.
+ATM withdrawal fees can really add up, and credit cards aren't always accepted at shops and restaurants here, that's why we suggest grabbing some Thai Baht before you arrive to Thailand (around 10,000 THB is a good amount to start with).
+Bring your regular ATM card and credit card for additional needs too though.
+1000 Thai Baht is worth around $30 USD, so don’t go nuts if your dinner bill costs 200 baht.
+Relax –that’s about 6 bucks.
 Your 300 baht, hour-long full body oil massage on the beach?
 Yeah, that cost less than $10.

-Tipping isn't a native Thai custom, however, it's become a part of what is expected from Westerners like us.
-We suggest tipping for services in a similar way as you would in North America; that is, if your dinner bill is 100 baht then we encourage you toss 10-20 baht in on top of that.
-That extra 30-40 cents is extremely appreciated by the Thai service staff.
+Tipping isn’t a native Thai custom, however, it’s become a part of what is expected from Westerners like us.
+We suggest tipping for services in a similar way as you would in North America; that is, if your dinner bill is 200 baht then we encourage you toss 40 baht in on top of that.
+That extra bit is extremely appreciated by the Thai service staff.

 We have pretty high standards when it comes to choosing our accommodations, and trust us, we've done plenty of room-sniffing, pillow-patting, and bathroom inspections to make sure we stay at quality spots.
 To be approved as a Detours accommodations provider, a guesthouse must: be locally owned (to support the local community), be in an amazing location (close to the beach and other hot spots), have air conditioning (you can thank us later), AND be gay-owned or gay-friendly.
 We won't be staying in 5-star Ritz-Carltons but we also won't subject you to anything we wouldn't want to stay in ourselves.
 Clean and comfortable, you can count on that!
 Check out our accommodations page for more info on this.